Greatest Hits Radio South West

-Greatest Hits Radio South West is a regional radio station serving the South West of England, as part of Bauer’s Greatest Hits Radio network.
+Greatest Hits Radio South West is a regional radio station serving the South West of England, West Oxfordshire and parts of southeastern Herefordshire and southern Worcestershire, as part of Bauer's Greatest Hits Radio network.

 Coverage

-The ten local stations broadcast to the areas of Bath, Bristol, Cornwall, Devon, Gloucestershire, Plymouth, Somerset, Swindon and West Wiltshire across the South West of England.
+The ten local stations broadcast across the South West of England to the areas of Bristol, Bath, Cornwall, Devon, Gloucestershire, Somerset, and Wiltshire.

 Stations

 On 1 September 2020 nine local radio stations in the South West of England merged: